ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 ![High Level View of current state.
 Servers central and experiences in remote locations connected through the internet](/images/occasionally-connected-servers/high-level-view.png)

-#### Whats wrong with this Distributed Client/Server pattern&quest;
+#### What's wrong with this Distributed Client/Server pattern&quest;

 ##### Bandwidth and latency.

 This means that requests between the clients and the servers are slow and take a long time.
-Customers however i'm not patient and don't normally want to wait or tolerate slow experiences.
+Customers however I'm not patient and don't normally want to wait or tolerate slow experiences.
 This issue is compounded when there are quests involved the transfer of content like images or videos such as when shopping and their results include product images.

 Latency and reliability issues could also be a major obstacle to businesses effectively implementing IoT strategies or automated system integration